Skip to main content

 Scope

-It should be read alongside our other policies and procedures in particular those relating to Safeguarding and Data Protection.
+This Confidentiality policy should be read alongside our other policies and procedures in particular:

 LawCare is committed to providing a high-quality service to the legal community.
 We hold the privacy and dignity of those seeking our support in high regard, and we recognise the importance of confidentiality in our interactions with individuals who contact us for help.
 It is important that anyone contacting LawCare has complete confidence and trust in our services.
 Our service is confidential, and we carefully protect any information that individuals choose to share with us.